 19. Gingerbread Cookie Cocktail

-I was a B. Smith fan from the time I first saw her TV show years ago.
-She always chooses stylish recipes and decorating tips to share with her viewers, and this gingerbread cookie cocktail is one such example.
+This gingerbread cookie cocktail is a great holiday beverage to serve at a girls get together or holiday happy hour.
 Serve with delicately-flavored finger foods and small petit fours when you need to pull off a holiday-themed event for coworkers or a special someone.

 20. Sandwich Cookies